SergeantWiley/ChessNet/README.md

 # Chess Net

-Chess Net is designed to teach machine learning to those unfamilier with with complexities.
+Chess Net is designed to teach machine learning to those unfamilier with complexities.
 Some prequsites are a prior understanding of overal python syntax.
 Specifically function and classes.
 Mathemtatical syntax will be described but understanding mathemtaics is not a requirement for understanding machine learning although is helpful for some more complex understanding